recursedev54/Mirror-Scope/Readme.md

           - Surface meteorites are often found by visual searches or metal detectors.
           - Underground meteorites might be discovered during mining operations, construction, or scientific excavations.
           - Can be used to make extremely strong and extremely durable tools that respond well to tech, magic, and magitech augmentations
+   - ## Dimensions
+     - The Expanse
+        - The Main World
+     - The Thread
+      - Internet Dimension
+     - Space Station
+      - In space, still orbiting The Expanse
+     - Deep Space
+       - Inhabited by Nebugala and Menalula
+       - Includes the Nebula Space Biome
+     - The Mirror Dimension
+       - Mira's World
+       - Night-World
+     - Ante-Rooms
+       - Constructed from and as Latent and Liminal Space
+       - Includes Simulated Universes
+     - Infernal Region
+       - The Underworld, has some cold and some hot areas.
+       - Often visited by Paimon and several other demons, some of which have obligations here
+   - ## Predator/Prey Alignment System
+     - Certain Actions in game like killing animals, eating meat, and sparing entities effects a predator/prey alignment that has certain gameplay effects.
+       - One example is that becoming a predator will make enemies fear you, but becomeing prey will make it easier to tame, train, and befriend prismals
 #### Mirror (DAWg)

 ###### `~How do the daw and the game connect?